richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 # 1 A brief detour

-It should be noted that I went with a slightly different approach for connecting to the Gemini Multimodal Live API.
+It should be noted that I went with a slightly different approach for connecting to the Gemini Multimodal Live API than was described in [Part 1](https://richard.to/programming/jeopardy-live-part-1.html).

-Someone pointed me to the [Gemini Multimodal Live Dev Guide](https://github.com/heiko-hotz/gemini-multimodal-live-dev-guide) which provides example in javascript.
+Someone pointed me to the [Gemini Multimodal Live Dev Guide](https://github.com/heiko-hotz/gemini-multimodal-live-dev-guide) which provides examples in javascript.
 Mainly, it showed that it's possible to connect to the API directly from the browswer.

 This approach is not that secure since it exposes the API key.
-For demo purposes (and also an API key not associated with a billing account) this is a fine.
-For production implementations, you'd probably need a proxy web socket server in front of the Gemini Multimodal Live API connection.
+For demo purposes this is a fine if the API key is not one that is enabled for billing.
+For production implementations, you'd probably need a proxy websocket server in front of the Gemini Multimodal Live API connection.

-Even for Mesop, ideally, you'd want to use a separate server for the web socket server.
+Even for Mesop, ideally, you'd want to use a separate server for the websocket server.
 This is more scalable since you want the Mesop server to primarily focus on the UI.
 In addition, this allows you to use the default SSE-based event flow.

 There are demo cases where you may want to run the Gemini Multimodal Live API on the same Mesop backend server.
 Primarily, it simplifies the server setup.
 But generally, for demos, it's probably better to use direct websocket connection to the Gemini Multimodal Live API.